 Illness or Medical Condition

 A student who is compelled by illness or other medical conditions to interrupt or reduce a full course of study may be considered to be maintaining status during the illness or other medical condition.
 The student, however, must receive authorization from his/her IS Advisor each term and may not be authorized to reduce below a full course of study for more than an aggregate of 12 months.
-Please submit a letter to the Academic Resource Center from your licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist outlining your medical condition and the recommended accommodation.
-Students may only reduce their courseload once the ARC issues a confirmation letter to OGS and the IS Advisor has issued a new I-20 form approving the courseload reduction.
+Students must submit documentation to the Academic Resource Center (ARC) from a licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist outlining the medical condition and the recommended accommodation.
+Students may only reduce their courseload once the ARC issues a confirmation letter to OGS and the IS Advisor has issued a new I-20 Form approving the courseload reduction.